ndiego/genesis-columns-advanced/readme.txt

 = 2.0.0 =
 * Complete plugin overhaul to comply with WP standards, substantially improve UI and make translatable
-* Added two new column layouts
+* Added fifths
+* Plugin is now completely standalone

 = 1.1.0 =
 * Added class attributes to all shortcodes